CONSTITUTIONAL RIGHTS FOUNDATION

 Superintendent Maxwell supported the "steamer classes" and many other educational reforms because they fit the needs of the students entering the schools.
 Maxwell, believing that immigrant children would do better in school if they started earlier, opened kindergartens.
 He fought to shift the curriculum away from classical subjects like Latin in favor of practical subjects such as science, drawing, physical education, manual training for boys, and domestic arts for girls.
 He tried to steer teachers away from old methods of instruction which emphasized repetition, recitation, and memorization.

 Along with Julia Richman, a school administrator in the immigrant Lower East Side, Maxwell organized special remedial classes.
 In 1904, he introduced classes for students held back below the fifth grade level who were nevertheless approaching age 14 and about to leave school.
 A decade later, these classes were replaced by continuation schools.
-Maxwell also established other special classes and schools for handicapped, ill, blind, speech-impaired, and mentally retarded students as well as an accelerated program for bright immigrant children who entered school late.
+Maxwell also established other special classes and schools for handicapped, ill, blind, speech-impaired, and students with mental and developmental disabilities as well as an accelerated program for bright immigrant children who entered school late.

 High schools were rare in most parts of New York City until Maxwell became superintendent.
 "It is only through a high school education," he said, "that the son of a poor man obtains an approach to equality with the son of a rich man in opportunity for success in life."
 By the outset of World War I (which effectively shut down most European immigration to America), New York had over 20 high schools as well as a small number of vocational schools.
 They were filled with children of European immigrants.